- Non-small cell lung cancer treatment

 - Chemotherapy for non-small cell lung cancer

-- Targeted therapies for non-small cell lung cancer
+- Targeted therapy drugs for non-small cell lung cancer

-- Clinical trials for non-small cell lung cancer
+- Immunotherapy for non-small cell lung cancer

-Targeted therapies for non-small cell lung cancer
+Targeted therapy drugs for non-small cell lung cancer

-As researchers have learned more about the changes in lung cancer cells that help them grow, they have been able to develop newer drugs that specifically target these changes.
-These targeted drugs work differently from standard chemotherapy (chemo) drugs.
-They often have different (and less severe) side effects.
+As researchers have learned more about the changes in non-small cell lung cancer (NSCLC) cells that help them grow, they have developed newer drugs to specifically target these changes.
+Targeted drugs work differently from standard chemotherapy (chemo) drugs.
+They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
 At this time, they are most often used for advanced lung cancers, either along with chemo or by themselves.

 Drugs that target tumor blood vessel growth (angiogenesis)